 As an organization managed solely by volunteers, the APHA continues to face capacity and resource issues.
 We continue to struggle with public and membership communication.
 This includes consistent newsletters to our members and updates to our website.
+We also struggle with board and member recruitment.
 However, in the face of these challenges, the APHA continues to focus on solutions.
 We look forward to improving communication during the upcoming fiscal year.

-As Alberta's only independent voice for public health the APHA continues to have a unique role to play in not only supporting fulsome shared leadership approaches required to take action on the determinants of health but also support a shift in public discourse on the importance and value of public health in Alberta.
+As Alberta's only independent voice for public health the APHA continues to have a unique role to play in not only supporting fulsome shared leadership approaches required to take action on public health issues but also support a shift in public discourse on the importance and value of public health in Alberta.